Admin: Corporate Admin

 Click the Delete button to confirm.

-A success status message will appear, and the query is deleted.
+A success status message appears, and the query deletes.

 Exporting a SQL Query

-After running a query, you can export the results by clicking the Export button.
+After running a query, you can export the results:

-This prompts a CSV file to download.
+A CSV file downloads.
 You can open this file in any spreadsheet program (such as Microsoft Excel or Google Sheets).